OCA/mis-builder/docs/intro.rst

 It features the following key characteristics:

-- User-friendly configuration: end users can create new report templates without development, sing simple Excel-like formulas.
+- User-friendly configuration: end users can create new report templates without development, using simple Excel-like formulas.
 - Very fast balance reporting for accounting data, even on million-line databases with very complex account charts.
 - Reusability: Use the same template for different reports.